damianhakert/damianhakert.github.io/source/_posts/2016-03-30-using-omnibus-gitlab-to-ship-gitlab.md

 means that things might not work as expected, so it is imperative to follow the guide strictly to the letter.

-Upgrading is maybe even worse.
-Sure, the update guide is shorter but usually you have time constraints to perform the upgrade.
-Having everyone breathing down your neck and expecting everything to go smooth makes upgrading very stressful.
+Upgrading can sometimes be challenging.
+The update guide is shorter but there are time constraints that can make the upgrade stressful.
+Having everyone breathing down your neck and expecting everything to go smoothly makes upgrading very stressful.

 ## Omnibus-gitlab

 Enter the omnibus-gitlab package.

 Anyone should be able to install and configure GitLab with minimum knowledge.
-GitLab should be available on the most widely used Linux distributions.
+GitLab should be available on the most widely-used Linux distributions.

 We want the focus to be on GitLab and its features.
-Installation and upgrade should be easy and almost enjoyable!
+Installation and upgrades should be easy and almost enjoyable!

 This is how omnibus-gitlab was born.